Service of Mystical Communion with Christ

 The furnishings and vessels of the Communion Sanctuary are representations in form and substance of spiritual realities.
 They are symbols – a silent and universal language.
 Their meaning has to be learned in the same way that a child learns the A-B-C’s of language.
 A young child is given blocks with markings on them that mean nothing at first.
 The sounds they represent have to be learned, and also their use as the basis of communication.
 Unless the child studies the symbols – their form and sound and application – he cannot have mental apprehension of things, but only feeling.

 Feeling is of the psychic, or soul, realm.
 Impressions of the spiritual realm are felt in the psyche, or soul, and so also are impressions of the physical realm.
-Until the child learns the basics of language – letters and words – he apprehends physical reality at the psychic, or soul, level only; but every adult apprehends physical reality at the psycho-mental level.
+Until the child learns the basics of language – letters and words – he apprehends physical reality at the psychic, or soul, level only; but every adult apprehends physicalperception at the psycho-mental level.
 When it comes to spiritual realities, however, the average person is content to apprehend them at the subconscious, or psychic level only, thereby denying themselves of understanding, and thereby also, the ability to engage their mind in the understanding of those realities.

 The Holy Symbols